ripplejb/PlayingWithGoAndVue/README.md

 This application runs on google app engine standard.

 However, to run on any other platform, please make sure you download all the dependencies.
 Please see the **DownloadDependecy.sh** for the full list of required package.
-The SQLITE3 driver is not compatible with windows.
-The solutions is to, use MinGW gcc (windows XP or later).

 1. Install GoLang 1.9+.
 2. Install Google App Engine SDKs for golang.
 See instructions here https://cloud.google.com/appengine/docs/standard/go/download